 The High Priest of God

-Only Aaron and his descendants, the Levites High Priests, allowed inside the Holy of Holies.
+Only Aaron and his descendants, the Levites High Priests, were allowed inside the Holy of Holies.
 Only a particular family of Levites, the Kohathites, could become priests.

 The High Priest offers the blood of the “animal sacrifice.”
 He sprinkles it seven times on the “mercy seat” of the Ark of Covenant located inside the Kodesh Hakodashim or “Holy of Holy” of the temple.